Proper maps of annuli: Introduction

 for some $d \in \N$ and a unitary $U \in U(N)$. \end{theorem}

-One direction of this theorem is obvious, it is that $k_f = N -1$ implies that $f$ is homogeneous that is remarkable.
+One direction of this theorem is obvious.
+The remarkable direction is that $k_f = N -1$ implies that $f$ is homogeneous.
 The proof relies on a result from \cite{helal-2025-proper}, where the authors showed that a rational map that takes infinitely many spheres centered at the origin to spheres centered at the origin is a juxtaposition of homogeneous maps.
-We note that if we wish to state the theorem in terms of $N_f$, then we ought to say that $k_f = N_f-1$ if and only if $f = U(H_d \oplus 0)$.
-We note that $k_f = N-1$ implies that $N=N_f$ for any proper rational map of annuli (or balls).
+To state the theorem in terms of $N_f$, we ought to say that $k_f = N_f-1$ if and only if $f = U(H_d \oplus 0)$.
+Note that $k_f = N-1$ implies $N=N_f$ for any proper rational map of annuli (or balls).

 Let us state a version of the forward direction of this result for proper maps of balls.
 Clearly $H_d$ is a proper ball map that takes infinitely many spheres centered at the origin to spheres centered at the origin.
 With the assumption that $k_f = N-1$, to show that $f$ is homogeneous, it is sufficient to check that a map takes just one inner sphere centered at the origin to a sphere centered at the origin.